replit/kaboom/create/README.md

   # need to put all args after -- if using with npm init
   $ npm init kaboom -- --typescript --demo burp mygame

-  # can also install the create-kaboom binary
-  $ npm install -g create-kaboom

-  # everything is the same, except you don't need to use -- when passing options
+  # if installed locally you don't need to use -- when passing options
   $ create-kaboom -t -s -d burp mygame
 ```